Semi-local string comparison: algorithmic techniques and applications

 The local subsequence recognition problem has been considered by Das et al.\ \cite{Das+:97}.
 For both the minimal-window and fixed-window versions, they give an algorithm running in time $O\bigpa{\frac{mn}{\log^2 n} + n}$ for a constant-size alphabet, which can be modified to an algorithm running in time $O\bigpa{\frac{mn (\log\log n)^2}{\log^2 n} + n}$ for an unbounded-size alphabet.
 A multi-pattern version of the problems has been considered by C\'egielski et al.\ \cite{Cegielski+:06_IPL}.

-The threshold approximate pattern matching problem has also been considered under the indelsub alignment score, given by alignment weights $\wmatch=0$, $\wmismatch=\wgap=-1$.
-This form of approximate string matching, with the threshold score $h < 0$, is usually defined in terms of the corresponding threshold edit distance $k= -h > 0$, and is traditionally known as \emph{approximate matching with $k$ differences}.
-When the threshold $k$ is low, the best known algorithm is by Cole and Hariharan \cite{Cole_Hariharan:02}, running in time $O\bigpa{m + n + \frac{nk^4}{m}}$.
+The most well-studied version of threshold approximate pattern matching is under the Levenshtein edit distance (equivalently, the indelsub alignment score). \begin{definition} The problem of \emph{edit distance matching} is a special case of the approximate matching problem with threshold $h < 0$, where the alignment score is given by weights $\wmatch=0$, $\wmismatch$, $\wgap$, where $2\wgap \leq \wmismatch < 0$.
+This problem is usually defined in terms of the corresponding edit distance threshold $k= -h > 0$, and only the unique starting positions of matching substrings are required. \end{definition} The most well-studied case of the edit distance matching problem is Levenshtein distance matching, also known as \emph{matching with $k$ differences}, where $\wmismatch = \wgap = -1$.
+When the threshold $k$ is low, the best known algorithm for matching with $k$ differences is by Cole and Hariharan \cite{Cole_Hariharan:02}, running in time $O\bigpa{\frac{nk^4}{m}+n}$.
 For higher values of $k$, the best known algorithm is by Landau and Vishkin \cite{Landau_Vishkin:89}, running in time $O(nk)$.

-We now give a new unified algorithm for approximate pattern matching, applicable to any of the problem's versions described by \defrefs{def-cmatch}--\ref{def-lsubrec}, in the case of rational weights.
+Seaweed combing provides us with a unified algorithm for approximate pattern matching, applicable to any of the problem's versions described by \defrefs{def-cmatch}--\ref{def-edmatch}, in the case of rational weights.
 Our algorithm matches the micro-block version of Sellers' algorithm in running time for an unbounded-size alphabet.
-The algorithm's running time does not include the distance threshold $k$ as a parameter.